본문 바로가기

 Disappearing Spring and Autumn...
 Fashion Industry Adjusts Production and Launch Schedules

 Editor's NoteClimate change is reshaping the industrial landscape.
-In the retail sector, companies are reorganizing their marketing strategies based on even a 1-degree difference in temperature, while the fashion industry is planning products according to weather rather than seasons.
-Weather data has now become a core indicator in corporate strategy.
-Climate has become a key variable that directly affects industrial strategy and policy direction, beyond just being an environmental issue.
-Companies are adjusting every stage of their operations, from demand forecasting to production and distribution, to align with the weather as part of their response to the '1-degree economy.'
-Asia Economy has examined how the era of weather as data is transforming industries.
+In the retail sector, companies are reorganizing their marketing strategies based on a mere 1-degree difference in temperature, while the fashion industry is planning products according to weather rather than traditional seasons.
+Weather data has now become a core metric in corporate strategy.
+Climate has evolved from being an environmental issue to a key variable that directly impacts industrial strategies and policy directions.
+To adapt to the '1-degree economy,' companies are adjusting every stage of their operations-from demand forecasting to production and distribution-to align with weather conditions.
+The Asia Business Daily examines how the era of weather as data is transforming industries.

-At the BGF Retail headquarters in Gangnam-gu, Seoul, which operates convenience store chain CU, every Monday's executive meeting begins with a 'weather report.'
-Once the executive in charge of meteorological data shares the weekly weather outlook, the marketing, product planning, and logistics departments immediately discuss response measures.
-This shows that weather information has become central to management strategy.
+At the headquarters of BGF Retail in Gangnam-gu, Seoul, which operates the convenience store chain CU, every Monday's executive meeting begins with a 'weather report.'
+Once the executive in charge of weather data shares the weekly forecast, the marketing, product planning, and logistics departments immediately discuss countermeasures.
+This shows that weather information has become central to business strategy.

 [1-Degree Economy] ① Seasons Disappear...
 How Climate Change Is Redrawing the Industrial Landscape Yonhap News